chris-bc/wendigo/esp32/README.md

 ### Command Arguments

-The hci, ble, wifi, follow, and interactive commands follow the same syntax, requiring a single argument to specify whether to enable, disable, or query the status or the feature.
+The hci, ble, wifi, follow, and interactive commands follow the same syntax, requiring a single argument to specify whether to enable, disable, or query the status of the feature.

   * 0: Disable
   * 1: Enable